 Wide Open Spaces

-Most gateways lead down a broad path that leads down some sort of vista toward a beckoning “weenie”, or visual magnet to draw guests deeper into the park.
+Most gateways lead down a broad path that leads down some vista toward a beckoning “weenie” or visual magnet to draw guests deeper into the park.

-This is certainly the case with Frontierland, although it’s a little bit different.
+This is certainly the case with Frontierland, although it’s slightly different.

-It spreads wide and leads to a riverbank and seemingly never ends, with wilderness lining the horizon.
+It spreads wide, leads to a riverbank, and seemingly never ends, with wilderness lining the horizon.

 The gateway leads you into a wall.
-This causes you to have to turn a corner to go deeper into the land and is more exploratory in nature.
+This causes you to turn a corner to go deeper into the land and is more exploratory.

 The giant treehouse obstructing the view on the other side compounds the mystery of the land, further shrouding this area in a jungle atmosphere.